Gokyo Ri

-ft above sea level), at the base of Gokyo Ri, is a small hamlet of a few stone houses and one of the highest settlements in the world.
+ft above sea level), at the base of Gokyo Ri, is a small village with several houses and lodges, and is one of the highest settlements in the world.
 From the summit of Gokyo Ri it is possible to see four 8,000-metre peaks: Mount Everest, Lhotse, Makalu and Cho Oyu.
 The Gokyo Lakes are in the area.
+Other mountains, such as Pumori and Nuptse are also visible from the top, along with five tranquil glacier lakes named together as gokyo lakes.
+The Gokyo-Ri summit is a 3-hour hike from the nearest village.

-The Gokyo trek is a fairly popular trekking route.
+Gokyo trek is a fairly popular trekking route.
 The route itself ends at Gokyo Ri, and trekkers typically turn around at this point and retrace their steps back to the trailhead.
 There is an alternative mountaineering route that begins near the southern tip of Ngozumpa Glacier and just south of Taujun Lake.
 This alternative route leads east over the Cho La, a pass at 5,420 m (17,782 ft), where it meets with the main Everest Base Camp trek.

-It is usually visited during the circuit trek of Everest Base Camp with 3 Passes trek.
+It is usually visited during the circuit trek to Everest Base Camp with the Three Passes Trek.
 It is slightly off route while visiting Everest base camps (Nepal side) but thousands of backpackers still visit it for the Gokyo Lakes beauty.

 There is another higher summit just north of where the main Gokyo trek route ends.
 It stands at an altitude of 5483 m above sea level.